Interview with the Vampire: Plot summary

 A vampire named Louis de Pointe du Lac tells his 200-year-long life story to a reporter referred to simply as "the boy".

 In 1791, Louis is the young master of a large indigo plantation in colonial Louisiana.
-Distraught by the death of his younger brother Paul, he begins wandering the streets at night drunk and disheveled, hoping to be murdered.
-One night, he is approached by a French vampire named Lestat de Lioncourt, who senses Louis' despair.
+Distraught by the death of his younger brother Paul, he begins drunkenly wandering the streets at night, hoping to be murdered.
+One night, he is approached by a vampire named Lestat de Lioncourt, who senses Louis' despair.
 Concluding that the loss of his humanity will free him from grief, he accepts Lestat's offer to become his companion and is turned into a vampire.

-Louis initially perceives Lestat as an extraordinary being, but he undergoes a rapid disillusionment after joining Lestat as a vampire, as he realizes Lestat has no special moral insights and is in fact not much older than Louis himself.
+Louis initially perceives Lestat as an extraordinary being, but is disillusioned after joining him as a vampire, as he realizes Lestat has no special moral insights and is in fact not much older than Louis himself.
 Lestat's elderly father moves to the plantation, and Louis learns a few details about Lestat's boyhood, including that he was denied an education and that his father once considered him the gentlest of his brothers.

-Lestat spends time feeding off slaves, thieves, and other plantation families, while Louis, who finds it morally repugnant to murder humans to survive, drinks only the less potent blood of animals.
-Louis' slaves begin to suspect him, and Louis and Lestat realize they may face an uprising and cannot remain.
-Lestat's father attempts to apologize for the abuse he inflicted on Lestat as a child, but Lestat remains bitter and aloof and asks Louis to kill his father for him as they prepare to depart.
+Lestat spends time feeding off slaves, thieves, and other plantation families, while Louis, who finds it immoral to murder humans, drinks the less potent blood of animals.
+Louis' slaves begin to suspect him, and Louis and Lestat realize they cannot remain.
+Lestat's father attempts to apologize for the abuse he inflicted on Lestat as a child, but Lestat remains unforgiving and asks Louis to kill his father before they depart.

-Louis sets his own plantation aflame; he and Lestat kill the slaves to keep word from spreading about vampires living in Louisiana.
+Louis sets his own plantation aflame; he and Lestat kill the slaves to keep word from spreading about vampires in Louisiana.
 Gradually, Louis bends under Lestat's influence and begins feeding from humans.
-He slowly comes to terms with his vampire nature but also becomes increasingly repulsed by what he perceives as Lestat's total lack of compassion for the humans he preys upon.
+He slowly accepts his vampirism but also becomes increasingly repulsed by what he perceives as Lestat's total lack of compassion for humans.

-Escaping to New Orleans, Louis feeds off a plague-ridden, five-year-old girl, whom he finds next to the corpse of her mother.
-Louis begins to think of leaving Lestat and going his own way.
+Escaping to New Orleans, Louis feeds off a plague-ridden, five-year-old girl, found next to the corpse of her mother.
+Louis begins to think of leaving Lestat.
 Fearing this, Lestat then turns the girl into a vampire "daughter" for them, to give Louis a reason to stay.
 She is then given the name Claudia.